FormularSumo/formularsumo.co.uk/living-pages/browser-tier-list/browser-tier-list.md

                 "Feature leadership",
                 "One of the fastest and most secure browsers", "Best website compatibility",
-                "Google the largest browser engineer team by quite a substantial margin, and does most of the work than goes into Chromium.
+                "Google has the largest browser engineer team by quite a substantial margin, and does most of the work than goes into Chromium.
 As such they tend to have the fastest security and critial issue response teams"
             ]
             cons: [
                 "Used to push a lot of other Google properties",